xpullox/undologic/README.md

 - Manually if MASTER is working a RELEASE is created
 - Automated system take the release / test and if success push to LIVE

-### Step 14: Folder organization with version letter
+### Step 15: Folder organization with version letter
 All folders (elements, css, js, etc) need to have a letter indicating the version.
 This letter is also the same as the current layout.
 Css files also connect to this letter version name: styles-A.css Elements folder should have a directory with the version letter Elements/A/files...
 This setup allows to do quick A/B testing by setting which version letter is active in the beforeFilter

-### Step 15: Efficient integration of new scripts
+### Step 16: Efficient integration of new scripts
 In order to efficiently integrate new modules, you should store all source files in 'modules/NAME' within the webroot
 1. Test that the script works before you integrate into the cakePHP code
 2. Create a new page WITHOUT using the layout and ensure the script works (linking all scripts to the modules directory)
 3. After you have confirmed it is working in modules and a blank page, next integrate the code into the project using the layout
 4. After it is all working if you want you can refactor the scripts

-### Step 16: Scaffolding Pages
-To setup the visual pages, you should setup all the non-working pages using the real layout.
-This allows to show the concept to your client and ensure the project is inline with their vision.
-It will be the real elements so they will jive with it (opposed to showing wireframes which they tend to ignore and only voice their ideas when they see it build)
-1. Ensure you already name your files with the correct prefix (eg staff access = staff_dashboard.ctp)
-2. Build this quickly but remember it will change a lot after the client starts giving feedback.

 ### Step 17: Logging
 Logging needs to HELP support and troubleshooting NOT only your development.